-These days, gaming mouse manufacturers make mice with an upper limit of 30,000 DPI, which make them way too sensitive for gaming.
-This makes DPI settings rather irrelevant on its own, but it’s important to understand these numbers.
+These days, gaming mouse manufacturers make mice with an upper limit of 30,000 DPI, which makes them way too sensitive for gaming.
+This makes DPI settings rather irrelevant on their own, but it’s important to understand these numbers.

 Your eDPI needs to be calculated for each FPS game that you play.

 Go to your Valorant general settings and see what sensitivity you are currently running.
-Now multiply this number with the DPI of your mouse.
+Now multiply this number by the DPI of your mouse.
 This gives you the eDPI you are currently using.